 Byron Katie invites us over and over again, in her 30+ years of opening to inquiry practice and questioning reality, to do The Work for breakfast on Mother, Father, Sister, Brother.
 What she means is do The Work as a practice in your life, keep at it like meditation….go back to the first people who you learned from, your first objections to reality.

 And if you can’t remember them, nothing is forced….we walk into The Work with what feels disturbing.
+You’ll be choosing what you most want to work on, and perhaps be surprised with where you go next.
 We’re questioning our stressful experience of life, one situation at a time.

 “I did The Work, because I was in a hurry.” ~ Byron Katie